jbyrne-redhat/app-services-cli/docs/commands/rhoas_generate-config.md

 ### Options

 ```
+      --client-id string       Client ID of the service account
+      --client-secret string   Client secret of the service account
+      --client-secret-stdin    Take the client secret from stdin
+      --generate-auth          Create service account
       --name string            Name of the context
       --output-file string     Sets a custom file location to save the configurations
       --type string            Type of configuration file to be generated
 ```

 ### Options inherited from parent commands